spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 ## 2. Add a value resolver

-Most placeholders need a solution to resolve their value during runtime.
+Most placeholders need a solution to resolve their values during runtime.
 This can be reading some settings and assembling a value based on the settings content, or any solution that turns a placeholder into a resolved value.

 {% info_block warningBox "" %}